hey-johnnypark/kafka-latency-meter/README.md

 ## Features

-* Measures roundtrip latency for a single kafka topic
+* Measures roundtrip latency for a single Kafka topic
 * Latency test can be parametrized

 ## Configuration